kekema/apex-ig-spreadsheet-view/README.md

 # apex-ig-spreadsheet-view
 Adds a Spreadsheet View to Interactive Grids for fast data editing, with support for copy-and-paste to and from Excel.
 Offering the end user an extra editing view with it's own characteristics.

+See this [blog item](https://karelekema.hashnode.dev/oracle-apex-ig-spreadsheet-view-plugin) for a feature overview.

 <p>
 <img src="./ig-spreadsheetview.jpg" height="100%" width="100%">
 </p>